Have you ever wondered what Halloween in Ireland is really like?

 It includes information on the burning of the 18th-century Madam Darkey “The Witch” Kelly, the tragic tale of The Green Lady of St. Audoen's parish, and many more spooky tales.

-The Northside Ghost Walk Dublin Tour will take you to one of Dublin's oldest Viking neighborhoods, Oxmantown.
+The North Quay Guided Ghost Walk will take you to one of Dublin's oldest Viking neighborhoods, Oxmantown.

 The ghost tour begins outside the popular Church Bar on Mary Street, not far from a small ruin that exists in an alleyway, once the home of Saint Mary's Abbey.